MLAbram/edu-iot-digital-twin-lab/Week-6/README.md

-## Week 6: The "Command & Control" Logic
+## 🛰️ Week 6: The "Command & Control" Capstone
 To achieve Bi-Directional Control, we have to flip the script.
 Until now, the ESP32 has been a "Talker" (Publisher) and the Bridge has been a "Listener" (Subscriber).
-Now, the ESP32 needs to do both.
+Now, your Digital Twin will do both.

+---

 ## ⚖️ Step 1: Clone Wokwi Work
 > [!TIP]
-> **Pro-Tip:** To keep this guide open while watching the videos, **Right-Click** the links below and select **"Open link in new tab"** (or use Ctrl/Cmd + Click).
+> Pro-Tip: To keep this guide open while watching the videos, **Right-Click** the links below and select "**Open link in new tab**" (or use Ctrl/Cmd + Click).

 1. **Website:** [Wokwi](https://wokwi.com/)
-2. Open curriculum-iot-digital-twin-celsius-lab-week-5.
+2. Open your **Week 5** project (curriculum-iot-digital-twin-celsius-lab-week-5).
-3. Make a copy by clicking on the down arrow next to the grayed out Save button.
-If your Save button is red, click to save first.
-Select the Save a copy options and name it: curriculum-iot-digital-twin-celsius-lab-week-6.
+3. Make a copy by clicking on the **down arrow** next to the grayed-out Save button.
+(If your Save button is red, click to save first).
+4. Select **Save a copy** and name it: curriculum-iot-digital-twin-celsius-lab-week-6.

+---

-## Step 2: The Real-World Scenario
+## 🏢 Step 2: The Real-World Scenario
 We’ll frame this as the "Remote Override" system.

-The Problem: Your "Digital Twin" detects a high-temp alarm.
-You’ve checked your dashboard and realize it’s a sensor glitch or a controlled burn.
-You need to "silence" the alarm remotely so the red LED stops flashing on-site.
+* **The Problem:** Your "Digital Twin" detects a high-temp alarm.
+You’ve checked your dashboard and realize it’s a sensor glitch or a controlled maintenance event.
+* **The Solution:** You need to "silence" the alarm remotely so the red LED stops flashing on-site without physically traveling to the hardware.

+---

-## Step 3: The ESP32 "Listener" Update
+## 📡 Step 3: The ESP32 "Listener" Update
-We need to add a Callback Function to your sketch.ino.
-This is like giving the ESP32 a "mailing address" where it can receive instructions.
+We need to add a **Callback** Function to your sketch.ino.
+This is like giving the ESP32 a "mailing address" where it can receive instructions from the web.

-Here is the updated code.
-Notice the new COMMAND_TOPIC and the logic inside the callback and reconnect functions.
-Here is the logic to add to your Week 6 sketch.ino:
+Update your Week 6 sketch.ino with the following logic:
 ```cpp
 // --- LIBRARIES ---
 #include <WiFi.h>